jbalson0808/RollingHousingSalesNYC/README.md

 For this analysis we will use public data that can be found at:  http://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page.
 These files include the neighborhood, building type, square footage, etc.

-In this project you will find a folder named Data.Clean, which will provide an R script that will take the raw data provided from the site above and will load and clean this data.
-Another folder, named Data.Analysis, will then take this prepped data and create a visual presentation of the square footage and sales prices.
+In this project you will find an R script named Data.Clean, which will take the raw data provided from the site above and will load and clean this data.

+Another scropt, named Data.Analysis, will then take this prepped data and create a visual presentation of the square footage and sales prices.